andreasm80/blog.local/content/post/2023-11-23-tkgi-nsx-nsx-alb/index.md

 {{% /notice %}}

 Also I was not able to enable the NSX-T Policy API using the TKGI MC, it could not find any of my NSX objects created using Policy API, so I decided to continue using manager api.
-I will later enable Policy API using Ops Man.
-This just made this post a bit longer as I also have to add a section where I use Policy API.
+Maybe using Ops Man, the manual approach, will make this easier.
+But again, this is my lab and there may be some small config it does not like there.
+In other real world environments it may behave different.

 ![validation_error](images/image-20231123202050937.png)